osallou/minion/README.markdown

 # Minion: super simple job queue over amqp #

 Minion makes processing jobs over AMQP simple and easy.

+## Warning ##

+I got issues with this minion version with latest rabbit (>1.0.8) and AMQP, getting errors at setup.
+I do not use anymore this code, using directly the AMQP code.

 ## Setup ##